kippjohnson/reproducible_research/README.md

 * Second, change ```- docker push kippjohnson/reproducible_research``` to the same values that you stored above.

-2. *Edit Dockerfile*
+2. **Edit Dockerfile**

 Change the MAINTAINER line in Dockerfile to your own name and email address.

-3. *Edit Github repository name*
+3. **Edit Github repository name**

 You probably don't want your Github repository to be named "reproducible_research".
 You can change the name on Github using the instructions [here](https://help.github.com/articles/renaming-a-repository/).

 # Running Code

 ## How this environment works

-The file "Dockerfile" contains a minimal set of instructions to Docker which tells it how to build a particular Docker container.
-After building the Docker container, it will copy data and code stored in this repository (in the /data and /code directories, respectively) into the Docker.
-Finally, it will run code from the code/ directory using the Rscript command.
+The file "Dockerfile" contains a minimal set of instructions to the Docker application which tells it how to build a particular Docker container.
+We start with the [Rocker](https://github.com/rocker-org/rocker) Docker container, which has pre-installed base R and R Studio Server.

+After building downloading and building our Docker container, the Dockerfile contains instructions to copy data and code stored in this repository (in the /data and /code directories, respectively) into the Docker.
+Finally, it will run code from the copied /code directory inside the Docker container with the Rscript shell command.

 ## lme4 mixed model example